Pun Dictionary: D Entries

 When an actress saw her first strands of gray hair she thought she'd dye.

-Dim Sum (Jokes)
+Dim Sum (One-Liners)

 Addition in a dark Chinese restaurant is "dim sum".

-Dinar (Money)
+Diner (Money)

 A person eating at a restaurant is called a dinar.

-Diploma (Tom Swifty)
+Diploma (Tom Swifties)

 "Of course you graduated," said Tom diplomatically.